PrefectHQ/prefect/docs/tutorial/tasks.md

 ## What is a task?

-A [task](/concepts/tasks/) is a Python function decorated with a `@task` decorator.
-Tasks are atomic pieces of work that are executed independently within a flow.
-Tasks, and the dependencies between them, are displayed in the flow run graph, enabling you to break down a complex flow into something you can observe and understand.
+A [task](/concepts/tasks/) is any Python function decorated with a `@task` decorator called within a flow.
+You can think of a flow as a recipe for connecting a known sequence of tasks together.
+Tasks, and the dependencies between them, are displayed in the flow run graph, enabling you to break down a complex flow into something you can observe, understand and control at a more granular level.
 When a function becomes a task, it can be executed concurrently and its return value can be cached.

 Flows and tasks share some common features: